-The absolutist regimes that were present at the beginning of the cameralist period were transforming into various forms of democracy and limited monarchy throughout the 19th century.
-Coincident with this political transformation was the transformation of cameralism into Staatswissenschaften, which continued the multidisciplinary character that begun with cameralism.
-The scholars within the Staatswissenschaften tradition sought to reorient their fiscal scholarship to reflect the institutional changes that were taking place, while at the same time keeping the multidisciplinary focus on the architectonics of human governance.4 Within the Anglo-Saxon tradition described by Kayaalp (2004, pp. 26-55), fiscal scholarship continued to treat the phenomena of public finance as arising from some autocrat's optimizing choices.
-This continuation evoked Knut Wicksell's (1958, p.
-82) complaint that the theory of public finance "seems to have retained the assumptions of its infancy, in the seventeenth and eighteenth centuries, when absolute power ruled almost all Europe."
-Indeed, although the cameralist rulers might have deemed themselves absolute, the purpose of cameralist theorizing was to point out the extreme limitations which their powers had.
+The absolutist regimes that were present at the beginning of the cameralist period began in the 19th century to morph into various forms of democracy and limited monarchy.
+Coincident with this political transformation was a metamorphosis of cameralism into Staatswissenschaften, which continued the multidisciplinary character that begun with cameralism.
+The scholars within the Staatswissenschaften tradition sought to reorient their fiscal scholarship to reflect the institutional changes that were taking place, while at the same time keeping the multidisciplinary focus on the architectonics of human governance.
+Outside the Staatswissenschaften tradition, however, fiscal scholarship continued to treat the phenomena of public finance as arising from some autocrat's optimizing choices, which evoked Knut Wicksell's (1896 (1958, p.
+82)) complaint that the theory of public finance "seems to have retained the assumptions of its infancy, in the seventeenth and eighteenth centuries, when absolute power ruled almost all Europe."
+Indeed, although the rulers might have deemed themselves absolute, the purpose of cameralist theorizing was to point out the extreme limitations which their powers had.
 The cameralist states were in intense competition among each other.
 They could not hope to tax heavily for fear of losing their subjects.
 They could not hope to raise high customs duties for fear of diverting trade.
 They could not hope to debase the currency since people would do their transactions in a more stable currency, and use the debased one only for purposes of paying their dues to the state itself.
+The rational policy then is to maximize the seignorage by maximizing the volume of currency in circulation, which in turn can only be done by keeping the gold or silver content stable and reliable.